neilthomass/instaPFP/README.md

 Minimal tooling to fetch a user's Instagram profile picture using a headless (mobile emulated) browser.
 You can:
 - Run a local HTTP API to return the PFP as an image or JSON
-- Use a Python script to download and save the PFP locally and print dimensions
+- Use a Python script to download and save the PFP locally

 ## Requirements
 - Python 3.8.1+